10 min read

 1. Holland Village

-A mix of trendy F&B establishments, independent studios and labels, and fitness bars, with small roads that are closed to traffic in the evenings for pedestrians to roam freely and lots of al fresco dining options— Holland Village has massive street cred with both expats and locals alike.
+Holland Village has massive street cred with both expats and locals alike.
+It's a mix of trendy F&B establishments, independent studios and labels, and fitness bars, with small roads that are closed to traffic in the evenings for pedestrians to roam freely and lots of al fresco dining options.
 Expats love this enclave for its bohemian, laid-back vibe that feels similar to neighbourhoods back home in European or Australian cities (and so do locals, for that matter!)

 This neighbourhood is extremely popular for expats from all over the world, so you’ll probably feel right at home from the start.
 It’s got everything you’ll need to settle in: supermarkets that stock a great international selection of groceries, great food, and pubs for weekend beers and live music.